IntersectMBO/lsm-tree/README.md

 - Range lookups, which efficiently retrieve the values for all keys in a given range.

-- Monoidal upserts (or "mupserts") which combine the stored and new values.
+- Monoidal upserts which combine the stored and new values.

 - BLOB storage which assocates a large auxiliary BLOB with a key.